Ontario Liberals bet voters won't sweat deficits in big spending pre-election budget | CBC News

 Furthermore, 350 community agencies will get a $203 million injection of new money to ensure their capacity to provide care.
 The promises amount to $1.8 billion in new spending.

-It's projected that budget will be about $6.5 billion for next three fiscal years.
-Sousa, who frequently refrained that the Liberals have "slayed the deficit," confirmed that Ontario would not return to black ink until 2025 should the budget be implemented after the June 7 election.
+Sousa, who has frequently remarked that the Liberals have "slayed the deficit," confirmed that Ontario would not return to black ink until 2025 should the budget be implemented after the June 7 election.

 Sousa said the Liberals used a cautious GDP growth projection of two per cent annually and built-in contingencies to "temper" any unforeseen economic shocks and counter U.S. protectionism.
 He added that a "tremendous amount of prudence" has gone into the plan to eventually return to a balanced budget.

 Despite the substantial spending that forms the backbone of the budget, 83 per cent of Ontarians will see no increase in personal income tax.
-Some 1.8 million people making $71,500 or more will pay more income tax, on average, according to Sousa, while about 680,000 people will pay less income tax.
+Some 1.8 million people making $71,500 or more will pay more income tax, on average, according to Sousa, while about 680,000 people will pay less.

 "God help us.
-We've seen this show before many times," Ontario Progressive Ontario Leader Doug Ford told reporters, adding that residents in Ontario "are being taxed to death."
+We've seen this show before many times," Ontario Progressive Conservative Leader Doug Ford told reporters, adding that residents in the province "are being taxed to death."

 "The Liberals think they can buy your vote, and your vote is for sale.
 They proved it in this budget," he continued.